marchelbling/marc.helbling.fr/_posts/2013-07-13-interviews.md

 * explain the lastest project you’ve been working on
 * do you code at home?
-* explain differences between a thread & a process
+* explain differences between a thread and a process
 * explain what a hash table is, what it is used for and how it is implemented
 * explain what a critical section is
 * explain what a deadlock is